Cordilione/Soulburner-Handbook/Soulburner Handbook/1-Design Characters/Ella the Needle Knight.md

 # Lore / Idea backdrop
 ---
-A Therian lost of will long since broken by life and taken to severing [[Dahmor]] the Goddess of Dreams.
+A Therian lost of will long since broken by life and taken to severing [[Dahmor  - From Ella | Dahmor]] the Goddess of Dreams.
 ## Start of Adventuring
 ---
 Ella is a therian who like many of her race have faced the depths of what man can bring to bear on soul.
 From great loss of both home and those close slowly here will in life has broken.
 This has left her with no drive or true will left in her life.
 It was likely to end how so many others do until a dream near hope fills her mind.
 It was birthed from the story of a Therian who was helping to make a new home or way to live.
-She did not fully understand what these [[Octain people]] meant but it must be better than the life she has lived so far between the crowns of the plans.
+She did not fully understand what these Octain people meant but it must be better than the life she has lived so far between the crowns of the plans.
 This dream to not only live but make such a place fills her mind each night.
-It becomes the lone force that keeps her body moving as she unknowing makes a pack with [[Dahmor]].
+It becomes the lone force that keeps her body moving as she unknowing makes a pack with [[Dahmor  - From Ella | Dahmor]].
 It is this dream and unknowing pack that drives her to join a strike for this waring nation inspire of having lived only a life of hardship up till then.

 ## Design Ideas